 “With over 26 years of experience, I know each case is different, and I provide personalized attention for each client,” says Anthony.
 “I am committed to providing my clients with zealous and skillful representation.
 I know that my client’s case is a serious concern, and I treat every client like I would want my family treated.
 I am here to guide you through the complexities of your case and to provide you simple, straightforward answers to your questions.”

 When you need an experienced and compassionate lawyer in Cape Charles, VA for a reckless driving, DUI or any traffic violation, rely on your common sense in selecting an attorney.
 Successful Cape Charles /Northampton County, VA reckless driving lawyers have experience, drive, compassion, and knowledge.
-When you hire Anthony Montagna, III, you will hire an attorney who has represented civilian and military personnel for over 26 years.
+When you hire Anthony Montagna, III, you will hire an attorney who has represented civilian and military personnel since 1993.
 Anthony will develop a strategy to get you the best court disposition.

 I. VA Code Ann. § 46.2-852

 Irrespective of the maximum speeds permitted by law, any person who drives a vehicle on any highway recklessly or at a speed or in a manner so as to endanger the life, limb, or property of any person shall be guilty of reckless driving.

 II.
 VA Code Ann. § 46.2-853

 A person shall be guilty of reckless driving who drives a vehicle which is not under proper control or which has inadequate or improperly adjusted brakes on any highway in the Commonwealth.